kmpm/ansible-collection-incus/README.md

 # Ansible Collection - kmpm.incus
 This repository contains the `kmpm.incus` collection.
+This is a collection of ansible modules and such that enables creation of for example incus instances.

 The goal for this collection is to eventually be incorporated into Ansibles community.general collection.

-The module connection module for incus is already included in the `community.general` connection and is not included here.
+The connection module for incus is already included in the `community.general` connection and is not included here.

 ## Disclaimer
 It is very much a Work In Progress and contains bugs, missing features etc.
 It might destroy everything on your machine (unlikely) and delete everyting in incus (somewhat likely).
-It will eventually be strict about semver versioning but for not every change could be a breaking one.
+It will eventually be strict about semver versioning but for now, every change could be a breaking one.

+My available time to work on this project will be limited but I will gladly accept pull requests that I find reasonable.

 ## Tested with Ansible
 This collection is currently only tested with core-2.16 and python 3.11.